August 8

 In the final session of the movie, intent on stopping the evil of Count Dooku, the heroes Obi-Wan Kenobi, Padme Amidala and Anakin Skywalker were captured and led into a coliseum-type enclosure to be killed by ferocious animals.
 There seemingly was no escape.
 Even though Obi-Wan and Anakin had the powers connected with being Jedi Knights, it seemed that their enchanted lives were about to come to an end.
 They were willing to die for the cause of right.

 Although Jesus had the greatest respect for life here on earth, especially seen in his care for the sick and ill, he counseled a certain detachment from life.
 As great as this life is, there may come a time when a person has to give up this life for the sake of something greater.
 “Whoever loses his life for my sake,” Jesus says, “will find it.”
 Life here on this earth, Jesus says, is not important when one is seeking a greater good.
-In Jesus’ understanding, what might be called a “fulfilled life” must be the goal of a person here on earth.
+In Jesus’s understanding, what might be called a “fulfilled life” must be the goal of a person here on earth.
 The fulfilled life that Jesus promises is eternal life with God.